-See, these secondary actions—loving the afflicted, visiting orphans in Africa, caring for God’s creation, etc. don’t cost us anything if we do them seeking a paycheck in the form of man’s praise.
+See, these secondary actions—loving the afflicted, visiting orphans in Africa, or caring for God’s creation, don’t cost us anything if we do them seeking a paycheck in the form of man’s praise.

 And that love will quite possibly cost us the reputations we so desperately try to keep polished behind the P.R. of cultural normality.

-I wonder, after being a “Radical Christian” goes out of style, how many radically committed Christians will remain in our high schools, colleges and work places?
+I wonder, after sexy Christianity goes out of style, how many radically committed Christians will remain in our high schools, colleges and work places?
 And right after American culture moves on from Africa, humanitarian aid, human rights and issues like the AIDS epidemic and human trafficking crisis, as I promise it will soon, what will our radical faith look like?

 When being a “sold-out follower of Jesus” and “living simply so that others might simply live” loses its cultural luster, what will be next?
 What happens when stones start being thrown at people who identify themselves with the dead man?
 I have no doubt that there will be a faithful remnant, but I also acknowledge that they might just be hated and persecuted just like Jesus promised.